-As a sign of intent, each potential syndicate member signs a Heads of Terms and pays a holding deposit of 5% of their share of the total yacht value for a given preliminary specification (£1,250 per £100k of yacht price).
-This holding deposit remains in Ancasta’s Client Account until a syndicate is formed and a purchase contract for a new yacht
+- As a sign of intent, each potential syndicate member signs a Heads of Terms and pays a holding deposit of 5% of their share of the total yacht value for a given preliminary specification (£1,250 per £100k of yacht price).
+This holding deposit remains in Ancasta’s Client Account until a syndicate is formed and a purchase contract for a new yacht is signed.

-Ancasta opens a calendar with a 6-month timeline (being the “syndicate formation period”), during which time, Ancasta introduce subsequent members to the potential syndicate.
-At the end of this period, should no syndicate have been formed, nor a yacht order be placed, the Heads of Terms will be rescinded, and any deposit paid will refunded in full, unless an extension to the syndicate formation period has been agreed by all syndicate members thus far, with Ancasta.
+- Ancasta opens a calendar with a 6-month timeline (being the “syndicate formation period”), during which time, Ancasta introduce subsequent members to the potential syndicate.
+At the end of this period, should no syndicate have been formed, nor a yacht order have been placed, the Heads of Terms will be rescinded, and any deposit paid will be refunded in full, unless an extension to the syndicate formation period has been agreed by all syndicate members thus far, with Ancasta.
 Ancasta reserve the right to act as a temporary syndicate member, so as to start the syndicate formation period, and subsequently sell on its share.

-Concurrently, an agreement is made between all syndicate members as to the management protocols for the yacht (The Partnership Agreement), and they then agree on the appointment of a managing agent, and authorisation consent is given to them.
+Concurrently, an agreement is made between all syndicate members as to the management protocols for the yacht (The Partnership Agreement), they then agree on the appointment of a managing agent, and authorisation consent is given to them.
 Ancasta will propose a managing agent, but the syndicate is not bound to appoint this person or company.
 The benefit of a managing agent is so that there is a chairman of the syndicate, and someone with a casting vote on split decisions.

-During the subsequent period before handover of the yacht, all syndicate members must either prove or take courses to prove a standard of competency to handle a vessel of this size, VHF licence, etc
+During the subsequent period before handover of the yacht, all syndicate members must either prove or take courses to prove a standard of competency to handle a vessel of this size; VHF licence, etc